linear-b/gitstream/docs/automation-actions.md

       - action: invoke-github-action@v1
         args:
           owner: {{ repo.owner }}
-          repo: {{repo.name}}
+          repo: {{ repo.name}}
           workflow: ui-tests
           ref: {{ branch.name }}
           check_name: UI-tests
 ```

 !!! attention

-    This action will invoke the run of a workflow dispatch; thus, it might result in a significant GitHub action minutes charge.
+	* This action will invoke the run of a workflow dispatch; thus, it might result in significant GitHub action minutes charge.
-    We encourage you to use this action with our [custom triggers](./custom-triggers)
+	* We encourage you to use this action with [custom triggers](./execution-model.md#explicit-triggers)